-- For decreasing term life insurance you must also check that the interest rate applied to your mortgage does not become higher than the interest rate applied to your policy.
+- For decreasing term life insurance, you should also check that the interest rate applied to your mortgage does not become higher than the interest rate applied to your policy.

-- If you add Critical 3, this must be at the same time as your Life Insurance policy.
-If in future you wish to cancel your Life Insurance policy, you will also have to cancel your Critical 3.
+- If you add Critical 3, this must be at the same time as you take out your Churchill Life Insurance policy.
+If you'd like to cancel your life insurance in the future, you'll also have to cancel your Critical 3.

-- Life insurance isn't a savings or investment product, and therefore has no cash value until a successful claim is made.
-Inflation may reduce the value of your insurance.
+- Life insurance isn't a savings or investment product, and has no cash value until a claim's approved.
+Keep in mind that inflation may reduce the value of your insurance.